- Isaac Ingalls Stevens

 - Isaac Stevens married Margaret Lyman Hazard on September 8, 1841.
 The marriage produced five offspring, including Hazard Stevens, Civil War Union brevet brigadier general, and Congressional Medal of Honor recipient.

-- Isaac Stevens was brevetted to captain Aug.
-20, 1847, for gallant and meritorious conduct in the battles of Contreras and Churubusco.
+- Isaac Stevens was brevetted to captain on August 20, 1847, for gallant and meritorious conduct in the battles of Contreras and Churubusco.

 - Isaac Stevens was brevetted to major on September 13, 1847, for gallant and meritorious conduct in the Battle of Chapultepec.